 As the map of Shikoku below shows, with the exception of occasional excursions inland, the walk generally follows the coast around the island.
 The henro trail is drawn in red and numbers correspond to each of the 88 temples.
 I didn't include the 20 bangai temples in this map

+I have walked the pilgrimage in its entirety four times, the first in 1999 and the latest in 2016.
 These pages are a result of those trips.
-They are an attempt to make available all of the information that i wish i had had before i set out on my 1999 trip.
+They are an attempt to make available all of the information that i wish i had had before i set out on that 1999 trip, when i knew nothing and didn't know anyone else who did either.
 It includes the history of the pilgrimage and of the major historical personages.
 It also includes information that can be used for planning your own pilgrimage.
 If you would like to talk to people that have actually walked the pilgrimage, i have included a list of "Known Henro" that have agreed to answer questions.
 Feel free to contact them.

 In addition you will find links to other web sites that have more information available.
 If you can read Japanese there is an almost unlimited amount of information available on the web, but i have not included those links here.
 You can get to them, though, through the few Japanese links that i do provide.
 These pages are an attempt to fill in the gap for non-Japanse speakers.
 For those who want to do more research, i have also included a bibliography of all the English language sources that i have used to prepare this site.